epaulet/snake_example/README.md

 - Complete the `player` class
 - Complete the `game` class
+- Complete the `food` class

+At the end of day 2, the snake should be able to move around on the grid

 **Day 3**:

+- Complete the logic for scoring, within the `game` class, as well as the losing logic
+- Complete the `obstacle` class

+**Day 4**:

 Finishing touches and styling.
 Goals for the day:

 - Make sure gameplay is fun, functional, and sufficiently challenging
 - Style the game, including welcome modal and game over modal

 ### Bonus features